 You might have to make some compromises on things like location or finish.
 If it means you can get on the property ladder sooner, this might be a worthwhile compromise.

-Show future earning potential
+Show future earning potential.

 One way to make your application more attractive to lenders is to show evidence of future earning potential.
-For example.
 If you can show future contracts or retainer agreements for work, this can help make your application stronger.